elan-ev/tobira/docs/docs/setup/auth/user/tobira-session.md

 callback.relevant_headers = ["Variable-uniqueID", ...]
 ```

-(Note: setting the `login_link` to `/~login` makes sense as if left unset, the login button would be an internal JS-based navigation, not sending a `GET /~login` request.)
+(Note: setting the `login_link` to `/~login` makes sense because if left unset, the login button would be an internal JS-based navigation, not sending a `GET /~login` request.)

 In your Shibboleth configuration you would:
 - Set `/~login` as protected path such that a user visiting that path is sent to the login page.
 - Set the return URL after login to `/~session`

 The callback script would be the same as in the Shibboleth example in [the callback docs](./callback).
-Finally, you would configure your reverse proxy to run the shibauthorizer only for `GET /~login` and `POST /~session` requests.
+Finally, you would configure your reverse proxy to run the `shibauthorizer` only for `GET /~login` and `POST /~session` requests.

 All of this results in the following behavior:

-- The user visits Tobira first the first time, then clicks the login button.
+- The user visits Tobira for the first time, then clicks the login button.
-- That request to `GET /~login` get detected as authorized by the shibauthorizer, which replies 302, redirecting the user to the Shibboleth login page.
+- That request to `GET /~login` gets detected as unauthorized by the `shibauthorizer`, which replies 302, redirecting the user to the Shibboleth login page.
 - The user logs in and Shibboleth redirects to `/~session`.
 - The user loads Tobira's JS from `/~session`, which then sends a `POST /~session` request.
-- That request is authorized by shibauthorizer, setting a bunch of Shibboleth headers.
+- That request is authorized by `shibauthorizer`, setting a bunch of Shibboleth headers.
 - Tobira receives the request with Shibboleth headers, and due to `session.from_session_endpoint`, it sends a request to the configured callback.
 - The callback reads the Shibboleth headers, and returns a JSON blob describing the user to Tobira.
 - Tobira receives the user info and creates a session for it, returning a `Set-Cookie` header.